Monsanto profit beats view, corn seed sales jump

 PRICE INCREASES EYED, MORE PRECISION PLANTING

-Monsanto officials said they were eyeing price increases for seed of between 5 percent and 10 percent for 2013.
+Monsanto officials said they were eyeing price increases for seed of between 5-10 percent for 2013.
 Calling that a "rough guideline," Grant said the company saw more pricing strength in corn than in soybeans.
 He noted that commodity pricing for corn has been surging due to dry weather concerns and tight stocks of the key crop, but said the company's pricing strategy was decoupled from market prices for the commodity.

 The company said it was continuing to look to invest in technology that helps farmers more precisely plant and manage their fields.